Information you might need before entering the awards

 Call David Butcher on 020 3538 6607 to find out how to reach & engage the BIMA Awards audience.

 We’re always on hand to help you with any queries you have about the BIMA Awards.
-Contact us at awards(at)bima.co.uk with subject title BIMA Awards and we’ll come back to you as quickly as possible.
+Contact us at awards(at)bima.co.uk with subject title BIMA Awards and we’ll come back to you as quickly as possible or alternatively call us on 020 3538 6607.

 The BIMA Awards honour the best British digital marketing or interactive media work in the past year.
-Therefore work entered into the BIMA Awards must:
+Work launched or completed since 1 January 2016, which must not have been entered into the BIMA Awards previously – or must have undergone substantial and measureable updates since the last entry.
+Experimental projects and projects in beta are eligible for entry into the BIMA Awards

 In order to validly enter the BIMA Awards, each Entrant must be over the age of 18.